United Kingdom

 - Balloons.
 Balls in general are very inexpensive, but their accuracy and accuracy are also significantly lower than that of bullets.
 So the main purpose of such ammunition is recreational shooting at short distances.
 The only exception is airsoft ammunition; among them you can find solutions suitable for sniper shooting over quite significant distances.
 Be that as it may, these days you can find the following types of balls on sale:

 • Steel.
 The most popular option nowadays.
 Steel balls, on the one hand, are relatively inexpensive, on the other hand, they are hard, hold their shape well and do not deform even with prolonged shock.
 On the other hand, for the same reason, steel balls are only suitable for smooth barrels; they cannot be used with rifled ones - the hard material greatly wears out the rifling, and in the worst case, the ball can become completely stuck in the barrel.
-In addition, some types of steel are not particularly resistant to corrosion; most often this point is not critical, but if ammunition is to be stored in conditions of high humidity, it is worth paying attention to balls with additional coating, especially copper-plated ones (see below).
+In addition, some types of steel are not particularly resistant to corrosion; most often this point is not critical, but if ammunition is to be stored in conditions of high humidity, you should pay attention to balls with additional coating, especially copper-plated ones (see below).

 • Copper-plated.
 The balls are usually steel, complemented by a copper coating.
 This coating performs two main functions.
 Firstly, it protects the base material from corrosion.
 Secondly, copper is noticeably softer than steel, which allows the use of such balls even with rifled barrels.
 However, it is better to consider this possibility as a last resort option - the main area of application of copper-plated balls is still smooth-bore pneumatics.